 Buy Them Breakfast or Lunch

-If you do breakfast you could bring in a loaf of banana bread, bagels and cream cheese, a fruit bowl, or home made muffins.
+If you do breakfast you could bring in a loaf of banana bread, bagels and cream cheese, a fruit bowl, or homemade muffins.
 Drop them off when you drop your child off with a card thanking the teachers for all their hard work.

 If you do lunch a day before the holidays let them know that lunch will be delivered.
 This can be for all of the teachers and even the director.
 This is a nice gift to help ease a work day right before the holidays.
 As with treats, check whether homemade food is acceptable or not.

-Give Them a Holiday Bonus
+Give a Holiday Bonus

 Give a Group Gift

-You can organize a group gift from a few of the other parents in your daycare.
+You can organize a group gift from a few of the other parents in your day care.
 Send an email or ask around during drop off or pick up if anyone wants to go in on a gift.
 The amount doesn’t matter, it’s the thought that counts.
 People can contribute however much they can.
 Once you’ve collected the money you can purchase a Target gift card for that value.

 Offer Your Services